 A company’s public image

 The GEDWorks program is more than offering educational opportunities to a company’s workers.
-The brand and the entire community around it may benefit as well.
+The brand the entire community around it may benefit as well.
 It’s quite simply about Doing Well by Doing Good.

 Participating in the GEDWorks program tells something about the company and how it is organized.
 It tells how committed the company is to the education of its workers and how it motivates its workers to develop their skills and perform up to the best of their capacities.